Mekong: History

 From 1893, the French extended their control of the river into Laos, establishing French Indochina by the first decade of the 20th century.
 This lasted until the First and Second Indochina Wars expelled French from its former colony and defeated US-supported governments.

 During the wars in Indochina in the 1970s, a significant quantity of explosives (sometimes, entire barges loaded with military ordnance) sank in the Cambodian section of the Mekong (as well as in the country's other waterways).
 Besides being a danger for fishermen, unexploded ordnance also creates problems for bridge and irrigation systems construction.
 As of 2013, Cambodian volunteers are being trained, with the support of the Office of Weapons Removal and Abatement within the US State Department Bureau of Political-Military Affairs, to conduct underwater explosive removal.

+The many maps of the river basin produced throughout recorded history reflect the region's changing human geography and politics.

 In 1995, Laos, Thailand, Cambodia, and Vietnam established the Mekong River Commission (MRC) to manage and coordinate the use and care of the Mekong.
 In 1996 China and Myanmar became "dialogue partners" of the MRC and the six countries now work together in a cooperative framework.
-In 2000, the governments of China, Laos, Thailand and Myanmar signed a Agreement on Commercial Navigation on Lancang-Mekong River among the Governments of the People’s Republic of China, the Lao People’s Democratic Republic, the Union of Myanmar and the Kingdom of Thailand which is the mechanism for cooperation with regard to riverine trade on the upper stretches of the Mekong.
+In 2000, the governments of China, Laos, Thailand and Myanmar signed an Agreement on Commercial Navigation on Lancang-Mekong River among the Governments of the People's Republic of China, the Lao People's Democratic Republic, the Union of Myanmar and the Kingdom of Thailand which is the mechanism for cooperation with regard to riverine trade on the upper stretches of the Mekong.